ShikharNigam2426/QuizWebsite/README.md

 # Quiz Website

-A fully responsive and interactive quiz website that allows users to test their knowledge on various topics.
+A fully responsive and interactive quiz website that allows users to create and give quizes and compete for the top positions in the leaderboard.
 Built using modern web technologies for a smooth and engaging experience.

 ## Features

-- **User Authentication**: Sign up, log in, and manage user profiles.
+- **User Authentication**: Sign up, log in using OTP.
-- **Dynamic Quizzes**: Randomly generated questions based on selected topics.
 - **Leaderboard**: Track and display top performers.
 - **Responsive Design**: Works seamlessly on all devices.